30+ Fun Bay Area Holiday Activities and Events (2025)

 SF Gay Men’s Chorus, San Francisco

-Experience the Holiday Spectacular put on by the San Francisco Gay Men’s Chorus at the Sydney Goldstein Theater and their Home for the Holidays concert at Davies Symphony Hall.
+Experience the Holiday Spectacular put on by the San Francisco Gay Men’s Chorus at the Golden Gate Theater and their Home for the Holidays concert at Davies Symphony Hall.

 They also have performances at Cal Performances in Berkeley and the Green Music Center in Sonoma County for people in the North Bay and East Bay!